-The quantity $\hat{\gamma}M$ measures the proportionate share of T_M that is due to between-imputation variability; it is also approximately the fraction of information about Q that is missing due to nonresponse (Rubin 1987, p.
+The quantity $\hat{\gamma}M$ measures the proportionate share of $T_M$ that is due to between-imputation variability; it is also approximately the fraction of information about Q that is missing due to nonresponse (Rubin 1987, p.
 93).

-For a multi-dimensional population quantity Q, Li, Raghunathan, and Rubin (1991) developed multiple-imputation procedures for significance testing when the hypothesis to be tested involves several components of Q simultaneously.
+For a multi-dimensional population quantity Q, such as a k-component regression coefficient vector $\,\theta$ , k>1, Li, Raghunathan, and Rubin (1991) developed multiple-imputation procedures for significance testing when the hypothesis to be tested involves several parameter estimates simultaneously.
 In addition, Li, Meng, Raghunathan, and Rubin (1991) developed procedures for combining test statistics and p-values (rather than point estimates and estimated variances) computed from multiply imputed data.